-Your objectives should be set with your business goal in mind; the reason that underlines why you are doing the research in the first place.
-You may be looking to explore the needs of your ideal target market because you want to win new business and increase your revenue.
-When setting your objectives, ask yourself, 'What do I need to learn to help guide me to achieve my business goal?'
+Your objectives should be set with your business goal in mind, which underlines why you are doing the research in the first place.
+When developing your objectives, ask yourself, 'What do I need to learn to help guide me to achieve my business goal?'

 Why are research objectives so important?

-You'd be forgiven for thinking setting research objectives is a quick and easy task.
-It sounds simple, right?
+You'd be forgiven for thinking setting research objectives is quick and easy.
 But it's important to invest appropriate time to think them through properly.

 Here we outline the four main reasons why clearly defined objectives are vital to B2B research success.

 Setting research objectives is essential because they provide focus and direction for your research efforts.
 Without clear objectives, you may find yourself wandering aimlessly without a sense of purpose.
 It's like going on a journey without knowing the destination or how to get there.